Family Therapy and Coaching

 Families of young adults face a very difficult task: how do you effectively “let go” of your child, helping him or her launch into a life of independence, while simultaneously building and healing family relationships, all the while making sure they are making healthy choices for themselves?
 This is a dilemma that Red Mountain is uniquely positioned to assist with.

 Even though our students are our primary focus, we recognize that the entire family may need healing.
-Whether communication between client and family needs work, past events need to be processed, or codependent relationships have to be addressed, our staff of trained therapists will work with the family system to ensure that healing takes place where it is needed.
+Whether communication between student and family needs work, past events need to be processed, or codependent relationships have to be addressed, our staff of trained therapists will work with the family system to ensure that healing takes place where it is needed.

 We will work with you to understand family dynamics, identify roles, and define relationships to help the family connect synergistically in a healthy and effective manner.

 In circumstances involving trauma, behavioral issues, substance abuse and / or failure to launch, each family member will take on some combination of roles, often without knowing it.
 These roles are frequently fluid but sometimes solidify and seem intractable.
 Part of our job is to help each family member recognize their roles and make conscious choices to change them, becoming more whole in the process.

-Over the course of a client’s stay at Red Mountain, families receive weekly updates and coaching sessions, as well as telephonic family therapy (at the therapist’s discretion).
+Over the course of a student’s stay at Red Mountain, families receive weekly updates and coaching sessions, as well as telephonic family therapy (at the therapist’s discretion).
 During visits, which typically take place every 4-6 weeks, our clinical staff works directly with families and students to help them get “unstuck” from their traditional roles and patterns, moving into a new space of freedom, healing, communication, and wellness.

 Some of the roles we help our students and families identify and move through include: